asja-b/girlthing-frontend/README.md

 For more information on using the Angular CLI visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

 ---
 *Updated as I progress through the course* 🚀
+*Updated as I progress through the course* 🚀